The influence of strong magnetic fields on proto-quark stars: Results and discussions

 Notice in Fig.~\ref{eos} that (constant) magnetic field effects, seen by the difference between the parallel and perpendicular pressures, are more pronounced in the beginning of the star evolution (i), when there is a larger number of negatively charged leptons and up quarks.
 Other effects, such as the Haas-van Alphen oscillations \cite{a1,a2,a3,a4} can only be seen at the last stage of evolution (iii), since such oscillations are smoothed out by thermal effects.
 These oscillations can be better seen in Fig.~\ref{b2} where the parallel and perpendicular pressures of matter are plotted as a function of magnetic field for different chemical potentials representing the center of the star ($\mu_B=1500$ MeV) and an outer region ($\mu_B=1200$ MeV).
 Our results for $T=0$ can be compared with the ones presented in Fig.~1 of Ref.~\cite{Paulucci:2010uj}.
 The models are not the same, but the same physics is obtained for $\mu_B=1500$ MeV (which corresponds to $\mu_q=500$ MeV in Ref. \cite{Paulucci:2010uj}).
 At these high densities, the matter contribution to the perpendicular pressure only deviates significantly from the parallel one when the magnetic fields are as high as $3 \times 10^{19}$ G.

-The magnetic field configuration considered in Figs.~\ref{bind} and \ref{eos} was constant in the $z$ direction with $B=4.30\times10^{18}$ G. One expects a non-constant magnetic field whose magnitude decreases as one goes out from the center towards the edge of the star.
+The magnetic field configuration considered in Figs.~\ref{bind} and \ref{eos} was constant in the $z$ direction with $B=4.3\times10^{18}$ G. One expects a non-constant magnetic field whose magnitude decreases as one goes out from the center towards the edge of the star, in accordance with full general relativity calculations \cite{Bocquet:1995je,Cardall:2000bs} .
 To allow for this, we consider a magnetic field with a variable strength $B^*(\mu_B)$ that increases with chemical potential (density).
-It ranges from a lower value set to $B_{surf}=10^{15}$ G at small baryon chemical potentials (densities) to a higher value set to $B_c=4.30\times10^{18}$ G at high baryon chemical potentials (densities) following the prescription from Refs.~\cite{Bandyopadhyay:1997kh,Mao:2001fq,Rabhi:2009ih,Dexheimer:2011pz}
+It ranges from a lower value set to $B_{surf}=10^{15}$ G at small baryon chemical potentials (densities) to a higher value set to $B_c=4.3\times10^{18}$ G at high baryon chemical potentials (densities) following the prescription from Refs.~\cite{Bandyopadhyay:1997kh,Mao:2001fq,Rabhi:2009ih,Dexheimer:2011pz}

 with $a=2.5$, $b=-4.08\times10^{-4}$ and $\mu_B$ given in MeV.
+These constants are related to the rate of growth of the magnetic field with the baryon chemical potential.
+Changing these constants (within reason) does not qualitatively change the results (see e.g. Ref.~\cite{Rabhi:2009ih,Mukhopadhyay:2013yra} where the authors studied the dependence of the EOS on the choice of these parameters).
 The variable magnetic field prescription employed only significantly modifies the behavior of the system at high densities and therefore does not change the minimum of the binding energy.
 As explained in \cite{Ferrer:2010wz}, stronger magnetic fields are necessary at larger densities in order to conserve the magnetic flux.
-For an alternative explanation of how the magnetic field strength increases toward the center of the star see \cite{Eto:2012qd}.
+For an alternative explanation of how the magnetic field strength increases toward the center of the star see Ref.~\cite{Eto:2012qd}.

 The effects of considering a variable magnetic field can be seen in Fig~\ref{eos2}, where the EOS is shown.
 They only become visible at high densities.
 It is important to notice that the magnetic field in the center of the star never reaches $B_c$, but only $\sim 80 - 90\%\ B_c$.
 This happens because the stars become gravitationally unstable for higher central chemical potentials.